 The world’s largest mangrove forest Sundarbans was listed into UNESCO World Heritage Site in 1997.
 Sundarbans are confined by a net of marine streams, mud chars and small islands of mangrove forests.
 About one-third of the total volume of the Sundarbans is covered by rivers, creeks and beels (marshes).

-The first thing that comes to mind when you hear the name of Sundarbans is the Royal Bengal Tiger (Panthera tigris tigris).
-Apart from South Asia, this species of tiger is found nowhere else in the world.
+The first thing that comes to mind when you hear Sundarbans is the Royal Bengal Tiger (Panthera tigris tigris).
+Apart from South Asia, this tiger specie is found nowhere else in the world.
 So all the tourists traveling in the Sundarbans want to see the tiger.
 This Royal Bengal Tiger is the national animal of Bangladesh.

 According to Banglapedia, there are a total of 362 tigers in Bangladesh.
 According to a 2004 survey by the Forest Department, the number of tigers in the Sundarbans is 440.
 The following year, a camera trapping survey found that the number of tigers in the Sundarbans had dropped to 106.
 However, in the 2018 census, it increased to 114.
 (Source: bdnews24.com).

-In addition to the Royal Bengal Tiger, the Sundarbans is home to about 50 species of mammals, 320 species of native and migratory birds, about 50 species of reptiles, 8 species of amphibians and about 400 species of fish.
-Notable animals include Chitra (spotted) deer, Maya deer, rhesus monkeys, wild cats, leopards, hedgehogs, otters, moor fowls, crocodiles, dolphins, pythons, tortoises and boars.
-Deer and boar are the main victims of tigers.
+In addition to the Royal Bengal Tiger, the Sundarbans is home to about 50 species of mammals, 320 species of native and migratory birds, about 50 species of reptiles, 8 species of amphibians, and about 400 species of fish.
+Notable animals include Chitra (spotted) deer, Maya deer, rhesus monkeys, wild cats, leopards, hedgehogs, otters, moor fowls, crocodiles, dolphins, pythons, tortoises, and boars.
+Deer and boar are the primary victims of tigers.

 Most of the Sundarbans plants are of mangrove type.
-There are trees, shrubs, grasses, epiphytes and climbing plants.
+There are trees, shrubs, grasses, epiphytes, and climbing plants.
 The most famous trees of this forest are Sundari and Gewa.
 In 1903 D. Prawn wrote a book on the plants of the Sundarbans.
-In his book, he listed 334 plant species under 245 genera; Of these, 17 were pteridophytes, 87 monocotyledons and the remaining 230 dicotyledons.
+In his book, he listed 334 plant species under 245 genera; Of these, 17 were pteridophytes, 87 monocotyledons, and the remaining 230 dicotyledons.
 The Sundarbans alone contains 35 species out of about 50 genuine mangrove plant species known to date.
-Most mangrove plants are evergreen, short, shrubby or tall arboreal.
+Most mangrove plants are evergreen, short, shrubby, or tall arboreal.
 Many of them usually grow in groups without leaving the bottom of the forest empty.
-Notable plants in the Sundarbans include Gewa, Garan, Keora, Ora, Pashur, Dhundul, Bain, Hendal, Golpata etc. Shrubs like Golpata, Jhana, Tiger Fer n etc. grow densely on the banks of almost all the canals.
-The tigers use these bushes to hide themselves.
+Notable plants in the Sundarbans include Gewa, Garan, Keora, Ora, Pashur, Dhundul, Bain, Hendal, Golpata, etc. Shrubs like Golpata, Jhana, Tiger Fer n, etc. grow densely on the banks of almost all the canals.
+The tigers use these bushes to hide.

 Top things to do in Sundarbans